daveworth/not-so-secret-sauce/topics/experiment-early-experiment-often.md

 # SMART Experiments.

 First up, what are you trying to accomplish?
-Hopefully it is <a href="http://en.wikipedia.org/wiki/SMART_criteria">SMART</a> (to you atleast).
+Hopefully it is <a href="http://en.wikipedia.org/wiki/SMART_criteria">SMART</a> (to you at least).
 Experiments should test an idea in a SMART way.

 * Specific - What exactly are we trying to do?
 * Measurable - How will we know if this worked?